ethereum/hive/README.md

 @TODO

-# Writing Simulation Tests
+# Adding a Simulation
-There are two components to a simulation test:
+There are two components to a simulation:
-1. one or more Go files to coordinate the execution of a test using the `hivesim` test API; and
+1. a **simulation program written in Go** using the `hivesim` test API to coordinate the execution of your desired test; and
-2. a Dockefile, dockerizing both the simulation and the tests to be executed against client implementations
+2. a **Dockerfile** to containerize both the simulation and the tests to be executed against client implementations.

-@TODO!!!!!!!!!!!!!!!!!! this section needs work

-While the test to be executed against the client implementations itself can be written in any language, the simulation to coordinate the test execution must be written in Go.

 ## Placement
+_(This section is relevant if you plan to merge your simulation upstream)_

 If the theme of the test suite can be grouped in one of the directories located in `simulators/`, please place the new simulation in that directory.
 Otherwise, if the simulation cannot be categorized with the current groupings, create a new directory in `simulators/` and name it according to the theme of the test suite.

-## Structure of a simulation test
+## Structure of a simulation
+The purpose of the simulation is to coordinate the execution of your desired test by communicating with the hive server.

-hive provides a `hivesim` test API that makes it relatively simple to communicate with the hive server in order to organize the docker containers and networks according to your simulation's needs.
+hive provides a `hivesim` test API that makes it relatively simple to communicate with the hive server in order to organize the docker containers and networks according to your test's needs.

 ###### Accessing the `hivesim` test API:
 To access the `hivesim` API, create a `Suite` as such: